 Block sessions if the certificate was not issued to the authenticating device

-GlobalProtect only) Select this option if you want the firewall to block sessions when the serial number attribute in the subject of a client certificate does not match the host ID that the GlobalProtect agent reports for the client endpoint.
+GlobalProtect only) Select this option if you want the firewall to block sessions when the serial number attribute in the subject of the client certificate does not match the host ID that the GlobalProtect app reports for the endpoint.
 Otherwise, the firewall allows the sessions.
-This option applies only to GlobalProtect certificate authentication authentication.
+This option applies only to GlobalProtect certificate authentication.

 Recommended For You